Italian cooking classes, olive tours, wine tours and culinary holidays since 2006.

 Convivio Rome Italian Cooking Classes and Holidays share the Slow Food movement philosophy on local farming, quality food and bio-diversity.
 We support our local farmers and food producers and we do this to source the freshest, highest quality seasonal ingredients and olive oil for our Italian cookery classes.
 This also helps keep our Italian cooking school's carbon footprint to a minimum.

 We believe in the importance of our local community and not only support local small businesses and cultural events, but also involve as many local residents as we can in our Convivio Rome Italian Cooking Holiday activities.
+In a world where there are large commercial shopping centres and many people shop online, small businesses are often forgotten.
+We also whole heartly support local small businesses to ensure their high quality items continue to be made and that they survive.
 We promote a form of environmentally sustainable and socially responsible culinary tourism, by only bringing small numbers of people at one time to experience the natural and very unspoilt beauty of our region, Sabina.

 Guido is an 8th generation Roman with a passion for cooking.
 “Every evening, I prepare food for my wife and daughter that has come from my grandmother’s family”, says Guido.
 “The secrets of these recipes have been passed down from my grandmother to my mother and now onto me.
 I want to share this love and passion that my family has always had for good food and wine with you.
 When I was young, my father used to take me around the Roman countryside on weekend excursions to locate the finest cheeses and wines.
 Baskets of fresh ricotta were prepared in front of us by the local shepherd and loaves of wood-fired sour dough bread were bought hot from the bakery.
 It was an incredible education.
 I still remember learning to recognise the different scents of wild herbs during our leisurely walks through the fields.
 To me, rosemary, sage, fennel and roman mint are the distinctive scents of the Roman countryside, especially when the sun comes out after a summer storm”.